ycrc/ycrc.github.io/docs/clusters-at-yale/guides/matlab.md

 ## MATLAB GUI

-If you wish to use the MATLAB GUI, we recommend use [Open OnDemand](/clusters-at-yale/access/ood).
+If you wish to use the MATLAB GUI, we recommend our web portal, [Open OnDemand](/clusters-at-yale/access/ood).
 Once logged in, select "MATLAB" from the "Interactive Apps" dropdown.

 ## Command Line MATLAB